matijs/probablerobot.net/src/site/posts/hide-commands-from-bash-history.md

 ---
-title: 'Hide commands from Bash history'
+title: Hide commands from Bash history
 date: 2019-05-02T10:41:38+02:00
+description: How to keep some commands out of Bash's history file
 keywords:
   - bash
   - history